SamAkinbile/Emarket/README.md

 Github projects was used to manage the development process using an agile approach.
 Please see link to project board [here](https://github.com/users/SamAkinbile/projects/3/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%5D&layout=board)

 The Epics listed above were documented within the Github project as Milestones.
-A Github Issue was created for each User Story which was then allocated to a milestone(Epic).
+A Github Issue was created for each User Story which was then assisgn, label, .
 Each User Story has defined acceptance criteria to make it clear when the User Story has been completed.
 The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.

 ### Database Security
 The database url and secret key are stored in the env.py file to prevent unwanted connections to the database.
 Stripe keys and wh secret are also stored in the env.py file.

-Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.

 ## Features